EdgeLake/edgelake.github.io/docs/training/advanced_kubernetes.md

 Since dynamic ClusterIP generates a new IP whenever a pod is deployed, this causes a issue with EdgeLake's metadata (hosted in a blockchain or a master node) as each new IP will generate a new policy.
-To resolve this issue, and avoid policy updates, specify the host's internal IP as the `OVERLAY_IP` value.
+To resolve this issue, and avoid policy updates, specify the host's internal IP as the `Virtual IP` value.

 The following chart summarizes the setup:
 <table>